Chapter 2: Structure

 - Any blockers

-I'll go first as an example, then we'll go around the circle.
+I will go first as an example, then we go around the circle.

 [Your update]